 Fancy a game of soft ball tennis?
-You'll find the tennis court complete with soft-ball tennis ready and waiting for you.
-Over the autumn and winter months the croquet lawn is having some TLC, so won't be available for games of croquet.
-The garden team will be preparing a re-seeding the lawn, which is looking worn-out after a busy summer.
+You'll find the tennis court complete with soft-ball tennis sets ready and waiting for you.
+Over the autumn and winter months the croquet lawn will be having some TLC: the garden team will be preparing and re-seeding the lawn, which is looking worn-out after a busy summer.
+If the croquet set isn't out on the croquet lawn when you visit, don't panic, you'll be able to find the croquet kit all set up for a game in the Walled Garden instead.

 The woodland garden is perfect for an autumnal stroll.
 With leaves turning vivid colours and the crunch of them underfoot, and fruit ripening in the Walled Garden, there is lots to discover.
 There are some unique elements in the garden which children love: